Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Potatoes are perfect for printmaking because they are easy to carve and they are usually in the pantry!

 We use them all through the year to make different festive decorations.
-One of our favorite times of year to do potato printing is at Halloween, when you can make a spooky version of potato prints!
+We love to do this at Halloween, when you can make a spooky version of potato prints, or at Christmas, to make homemade wrapping paper!

 Here’s a video showing Potato Printing in action!
 And don’t forget to scroll down to get the step-by-step instructions.